Alzheimer’s Disease: A Neurologist’s In-Depth Guide

 An Overview of Alzheimer’s Disease

-Individuals with Alzheimer’s disease typically experience:
+Individuals suffering from Alzheimer’s disease typically exhibit symptoms such as:

-• Uncharacteristic difficulty in solving problems
+- Uncharacteristic difficulty in problem-solving

 How Alzheimer’s Disease Affects the Brain